datacontroller/docs.datacontroller.io/docs/dcu-fileupload.md

 ## Excel Uploads

 Thanks to our pro license of [sheetJS](https://sheetjs.com/), we can support all versions of excel, large workbooks, and extract data extremely fast.
+We also support the ingest of password-protected workbooks.

 The rules for data extraction are: